Welcome to Greeley Elementary

 "To promote academic success in an environment which is friendly to students and encourages positive self esteem through appropriate social skills."

 Student Meal Accounts: Each student has a meal account for tracking breakfast and lunch activity.
 It’s very important that your child’s meal account balance does not fall into the negative.
 You can track the balance by logging into your parent portal and clicking on meal accounts.
 You can pay on-line using e-funds or by sending a check or cash to the school office.
 Automated phone calls begin once a negative balance is reached.
 It will notify you of the low balance.
-We cannot carry negative balances so your child may be served a peanut butter & jelly sandwich and milk for lunch if the account isn’t brought current.
+We cannot carry negative balances so it is important to keep your child’s account current.
 Please call the office if you have special circumstances.

 Bus Students: (Preschool through 6th) If your child will be absent from school, please call the school office and then YOU MUST CONTACT THE BUS BARN SO THEY DO NOT COME TO YOUR HOUSE UNNECCESSARILY.
 The same applies at dismissal time.
 If your child will not be riding the bus home please call the SCHOOL and THE BUS BARN (785-448-5778).